-- 6.1.3.1 Soil sampling is required on Demonstration field according to the specifications outlined in Chapter 2.12. - 6.1.3.2 Deep soil sampling exemptions will be given for corn-soybeans rotations in accordance with NRD or UNL Extension guidelines. - 6.1.3.3 The operator is required adhere to the licensed laboratory fertilizer recommendations for the Demonstration Field.
+- 6.1.3.1 Soil sampling is required on a Demonstration field according to the specifications outlined in section 2.12.1 and shall be submitted to the District by April 1st of each year. - 6.1.3.2 Deep soil sampling exemptions will be given for corn-soybean rotations in accordance with UNL Extension guidelines.
+This exemption states that deep sampling is not necessary after a legume crop, as no nitrogen fertilizer was added and the crop scavenged residual nitrogen during the growing season.
+(NebGuide EC 117). - 6.1.3.3 The operator is required to adhere to the licensed laboratory fertilizer recommendations for the Demonstration Field.